 Non Conviction Orders

 There are two ways in which a person can avoid a criminal conviction for an offence dealt with in a Queensland court.
-The first is if the court makes an order under s19 of the Penalties & Sentences Act 1992 and the second is if the court simply declines to record a conviction for the offence pursuant to s12 of that same Act.
+The first is if the court makes an order under s 19 of the Act and the second is if the court simply declines to record a conviction for the offence pursuant to s12 of that same Act.

 Section 19 order